Patrick Kemper

-Patrick Kemper (Ciudad del Este, March 29, 1981) is a Paraguayan businessman and politician, founder of Hagamos Political Party (Partido Político Hagamos) and its current president.
-He is currently a senator of Paraguay since 2018.
+Patrick Paul Kemper Thiede (born 29 March 1981) is a Paraguayan businessman and politician who has served as senator since 2018.
+Since 2024, Kemper is a member of the Colorado Party, he previously represented the Hagamos Political Party, which he founded in 2016.

 Biography

+Personal life

-Patrick Kemper was born in Paraguay (Ciudad del Este, Alto Paraná) and he is married and father of 4 children.
-He was an entrepreneur and worked in the private sector until election to the Senate of Paraguay.
+Patrick Paul Kemper Thiede was born in Ciudad del Este, Alto Paraná, on 29 March 1981, to Félix Kemper and Helga Thiede.

+On 23 July 2011 he married María Sabrina Castorino Montanaro, with whom he has four children.

+Education

 In high school he was elected president of his class at the Goethe School, and later during his university studies he was first elected treasurer and a year later elected vice-president of the Student Government at the American University, culminating his studies at the aforementioned university, obtaining a degree in Business Administration and Management.

-He also completed a Master's Degree in Financial Management at the University of Barcelona / EAE Business School, a Master's Degree in Strategic Governance and Political Communication at the George Washington University in Washington, DC He also completed the "Public Narrative: Leadership, Storytelling, and Action Program" in 2020, "Negotiation Strategies: Building Agreements Across Boundaries Program" in 2021 and "Senior Manager in Government" in 2022 at the John F. Kennedy School of Government at Harvard University, obtaining the "Executive Certificate in Public Leadership" awarded by the Harvard Kennedy School.
+He also completed a master's degree in Financial Management at the University of Barcelona / EAE Business School, a master's degree in Strategic Governance and Political Communication at the George Washington University in Washington, DC He also completed the "Public Narrative: Leadership, Storytelling, and Action Program" in 2020, "Negotiation Strategies: Building Agreements Across Boundaries Program" in 2021 and "Senior Manager in Government" in 2022 at the John F. Kennedy School of Government at Harvard University, obtaining the "Executive Certificate in Public Leadership" awarded by the Harvard Kennedy School.

 Political career

-He was appointed advisor to the Municipal Board of Asuncion, Paraguay.
+He was appointed advisor to the Municipal Board of Asunción, Paraguay.

-He is the founder of the Hagamos political party and is currently its president, having been elected as candidate for senator of the nation at the age of 36 in the Primary elections of the mentioned party, assuming the position at the age of 37.

-Commissions he has been part of

-2018-2019 Period

-Vice leader of the Hagamos Party faction, President of the Senate Economy, Cooperativism and Latin American Economic Integration Committee, Vice President of the Senate Committee on Open Parliament, member of the Senate Committee on Constitutional Affairs, National Defense and Public Force and also a member of the Senate Legislation, Codification, Justice and Labor Committee.

-2019-2020 Period

-Leader of the Hagamos Party faction, President of the Senate Economy, Cooperativism and Latin American Economic Integration Committee, member of the Constitutional Affairs, National Defense and Public Force Committee and also member of the Senate Legislation, Codification, Justice and Labor Committee and Vice President of the bicameral committee on the reorganization of the structure of the state.

-2020-2021 Period

-Leader of the Hagamos Party faction, President of the Industry, Commerce and Tourism Commission, Vice President of the Economy, Cooperativism, Development and Latin American Economic Integration Commission, Vice President of the Bicameral Commission of Social Economy, Vice President of the Petitions, Powers and Regulations Commission, member of the Legislation, Codification, Justice and Labor Commission, member of the Social Development Commission, member of the Bicameral Budget Commission.